Picardy

+Historians and geographers like Robert Fossier, Albert Demangeon, and Philippe Pinchemel replaced the idea of the ancien régime Picardy with the notion of an ethnic Picardy, identified particularly by the Picard language.
+This ethnic Picardy would include places like Senlis and Soissons, which popular tradition historically associated with Picardy due to their dialect, with the northern boundary marked by the linguistic border with Flemish, thus extending to Calais and Tournai.
+In the 20th century, geographer Albert Demangeon demonstrated the existence of a geographic Picardy through what he called the "Picard plain", a vast chalk plain stretching from Beauvais to Arras, from Cambrai and Laon to Abbeville and the Boulogne region.

+From 1972 to 2015, a region of the same name was created, bringing together the three departments of Somme, Oise, and Aisne, thus encompassing most of Picardy as defined in the Ancien Régime.

+Today, Picardy, in its various definitions, is largely contained within the Hauts-de-France region and spread across its five departments.
+Part of the linguistic Picardy is in the Wallonia region of Belgium, in the Hainaut Province, and a small portion of the historic Beauvaisis is in the northern part of the Val-d'Oise department, around Beaumont-sur-Oise and L'Isle-Adam.

 History

-The historical province of Picardy stretched from north of Noyon to Calais via the whole of the Somme department and the north of the Aisne department.
+The historical province of Picardy stretched from Senlis to Calais via the main parts of the Oise and Aisne departments, the whole of the Somme department and the west of the Pas-de-Calais department.
 The province of Artois (Arras area) separated Picardy from French Flanders.

 Middle Ages

 From the 5th century, the area formed part of the Frankish Empire and, in the feudal period, it encompassed the six countships of Boulogne, Montreuil, Ponthieu, Amiénois, Vermandois and Laonnois.
 In accordance with the provisions of the 843 Treaty of Verdun, the region became part of West Francia, the later Kingdom of France.

 The name "Picardy" derives from the Old French pic, meaning "pike", the characteristic weapon used by people from this region in ancient times.
 The term "Picardy" was first used in the early 13th century, during which time the name applied to all lands where the Picard language was spoken including territories from Paris to the Netherlands.
 In the Latin Quarter of Paris, people identified a "Picard Nation" (Nation Picarde) of students at Sorbonne University, most of whom actually came from Flanders.

 During the Hundred Years' War, Picardy was the centre of the Jacquerie peasant revolt in 1358.

 Beginning in 1419, the Picardy counties (Boulogne, Ponthieu, Amiens, Vermandois) were gradually acquired by the Burgundian duke Philip the Good, acquisitions confirmed by King Charles VII of France at the 1435 Congress of Arras.
 In 1477, King Louis XI of France led an army and occupied key towns in Picardy.
 By the end of 1477, Louis would control all of Picardy and most of Artois.